hmrc/trader-services-route-one-acceptance-tests/README.md

 ## Running the tests

 Prior to executing the tests ensure you have:
- - Docker - to run a Chrome or Firefox browser inside a container
  - Appropriate [drivers installed](#install-driver-binary) - to run tests against locally installed Browser
  - Installed [MongoDB](https://docs.mongodb.com/manual/installation/)
  - Installed/configured [service manager](https://github.com/hmrc/service-manager).
+ - Docker - to run a Chrome or Firefox browser inside a container (Optional)

 Run the following command to start services locally:

-    sudo mongod
     sm --start TRADER_SERVICES_ALL -f

 Then execute the `run_tests.sh` script: